Updated 09.04.21 at 12:09

 - Fines and enforcement

 The police have a number of enforcement options including dispersing illegal groups and issuing fines to people aged 18 or over.
-These are £200 for the first offence, lowered to £100 if paid within 14 days and; £400 for the second offence, then doubling for each further offence up to a maximum of £6,400
+You can be given a Fixed Penalty Notice of £200 for the first offence, doubling for further offences up to a maximum of £6,400.
+If you hold, or are involved in holding, an illegal gathering of over 30 people, the police can issue fines of £10,000.

 Businesses that don’t comply with the new rules are likely to receive a fixed penalty notice from the Council, starting at £1000 and then going to £2000, £4000 and £10,000 for each subsequent fixed penalty.
 If a business doesn’t pay the fixed penalty it will be taken to court.
 The penalty on conviction is an unlimited fine.